-The CBD exemption applies only to advertisements for adult services, wagering and gaming products and services, and certain occasional food and drink.
-Under the Policy, alcohol advertising cannot be placed within a 150m sightline of a school anywhere in Australia.
+The CBD exemption only applies to advertisements for adult services, wagering and gaming products and services, and certain occasional food and beverages.
+Under the Policy, alcohol and alcohol alternatives advertising cannot be placed within a 150m sightline from the boundary of a school anywhere in Australia.